online-go/gtp2ogs/docs/NOTES.md

 these special characters have been tested to work on messages, among others :  `!` (one time `!`) , `?` , `,` , `(` , `)` , `:` , `;`

-#### G :

-the ISSA (intuitive semi-syllabic aliases) have now been removed : will use a config file with all needed options from now on

-So no need to input arguments in command line anymore, just modify your config file(s)

-#### H :

-For example, if you can either use :
-- `--maxmaintimelive 600` , the general argument alone**
-- OR, if you want different settings for live ranked and unranked games, use for example `--maxmaintimeliveranked 300 --maxmaintimeliveunranked 1800` but if you do that then don't use `--minmaintimelive` !

-in this example, if `--maxmaintimeliveranked 300 --maxmaintimeliveunranked 1800` is set, then the general value `--maxmaintimelive 600` is not taken into account, it will be either 300 seconds (5 minutes) for ranked games, or 1800 seconds (30 minutes) for live unranked games

-note that some gtp2ogs arguments come with a default general value : for the same reason, in that case, the default general value will not be taken into account if you set a specific value for ranked and unranked games